A Dark Reality—Christian Women in 73 Countries Face Hidden Persecution Every Day

 Women who convert to Christianity are often threatened with rape or forced marriage.

-Women and girls have often been abducted and subjected to sexual assault and rape—the common practice of both Boko Haram and Fulani Muslim herdsmen.
+Women and girls have often been abducted and subjected to sexual assault and rape—the common practice of both an extremist group that is located primarily in Northern Nigeria and The Fulani are a large ethnic group in West Africa.
+A third of all Fulani people are pastoralists, making them the largest nomadic community in the world.
+Muslim herdsmen.
 Many are also forced into marriage with non-Christians.

 Laws that permit under-age marriage in some states (as well the existence of cultural and religious norms that discourage girls from attending school) only contributes to this problem.
 The persecution of women and girls has a detrimental effect on the church and Christian families.
 In addition to the great emotional toll and social cost, in some communities where widows are the main bread winners of the famil, such persecution of women also affects the economic well-being of the community.